aezalius/ludumdare-53/LD53-Obsidian/Delivery.md

 The player cannot fight when holding a package, and must avoid the creatures on the way back.
 Normally creatures around only aggro if you get close enough, but holding things makes all creatures on screen aggro.

+Of course, couriers don't have weapons, that would be unprofessional!

 ### Code
 spawn enemies off screen, if they enter the area, the aggro.